When American Express announced its very first Small Business Saturday back in 2010, I, for one, didn’t think much of it. As usual, I was wrong.

 So, no, this is not hype.
 It’s for real.
 It’s a day that truly gives small business owners the chance to remind the rest of the country just how important they are—both to the economy and to our culture.

 If you’re a small business owner, particularly a merchant, this is not a holiday you should ignore.
 Small Business Saturday needs to be on your marketing calendar.
 You should embrace it.
 You should be making it a priority event, one that kicks off the all-important holiday shopping season.
-You should make it your goal to give your customers the chance to support not only your business, but also the 30 million small businesses that employ nearly half of the private workers in the U.S.
+You should make it your goal to give your customers the chance to support not only your business, but also other small businesses.

 So, how do you do make the most of Small Business Saturday for your business?
 Just make sure you’re doing these three things.

 Small Business Saturday falls right after Black Friday on what is the biggest shopping weekend of the year.
 People are ready to buy and they’re looking for deals.
 This is not a time to nurture.
 It’s a time to sell.